-Lawrence Wheatman is a member and the Education Chair at the famous Soho Photo Gallery in New York, curator and creative educator, exhibiting artist and producer.
+T. Lawrence Wheatman is a member and the Education Chair at the famous Soho Photo Gallery in New York, curator and creative educator, exhibiting artist and producer.
 Along with that, Lawrence Wheatman has been successfully teaching Photography at New York University for 30 years and was deemed amongst the “Best Professors in School” at NYU-SCPS for many years.
-Lawrence is a Juror for the annual art competition "Show Your World".
+Lawrence is a Juror for the annual art competition "Show Your World" and "TRANSFORMATION".

 Sheryl Haler is an exhibiting artist and educator.
 Sheryl Haler earned a BFA in Design Communication from Texas Tech University and a MFA in Clay/Fiber/Sculpture from the University of Houston.
 With over 30 years of professional teaching experience, Sheryl joined Ringling College in 1992.
 Her work has been exhibited at Textile Arts Centre, Chicago; Arrowmont School of Arts and Crafts; Arkansas Arts Center Decorative Museum; and Provincetown Museum, MA.
 Sheryl is the co-author of Design Concepts and Applications.
 In 2016 Sheryl Haler became a winner of the Second International Art Competition "Show Your World" in New York City.
 Her mixed media complex sculpture, huMANity, was exhibited at Gallery MC, New York, in November 2016.
 Sheryl is a juror for the project "TRANSFORMATION".